-President of the New Mayas Society, Mary Lois Sennewald LCSW, fell in love with Latin America after college when she went to teach in Bolivia.
+Mary Lois Sennewald LCSW, fell in love with Latin America after college when she went to teach in Bolivia.
 In the decades that followed, she traveled extensively and worked as an educator, journalist, psychotherapist and entrepreneur, both in the U.S., North Africa and Central America.
 More recently, she volunteered as a human rights observer in Guatemala with NISGUA (Network in Solidarity with the People of Guatemala), accompanying witnesses in the genocide cases against former military dictator Efraim Rios Montt, who was considered responsible for many violent massacres of Mayan indigenous in their villages.
 While working in the Ixil region in the highlands, she discovered the School for New Mayas (Centro de Formacion Nuevos Mayas) devoted to providing students with vocational and academic education for their middle and high school.
-Back in St. Louis she and several friends founded the New Mayas Society in May, 2009 for the purpose of raising money, recruiting volunteers and offering consultation.
-Presently she is a member of the Core Committee of IFCLA (Interfaith Committee of Latin America) in St. Louis MO, and is the representative in North America for APRODEFI, the civil association headquartered in Xix, Municipality of Chajulin, the Department of El Quiche, which founded and runs the school.
-She travels to the school once a year to learn about their projects and work and get to know the students and faculty of the school, invaluable information which she willingly shares with people in the United States.
+Back in St. Louis she and several friends began raising money, recruiting volunteers and offering consultation.
+She has traveled to the school annually to learn about their projects and work and get to know the students and faculty of the school, invaluable information which she willingly shares with people in the United States.

 When Phyllis Meagher heard her grade school friend Mary’s story about the School for the New Mayas, she was especially touched by the school operating without a secure water source.
 Impressed with what the community had already accomplished, she realized members could produce miracles with just a little extra help.